October 10, 2020

 We use this approach in our Data Design Thinking sessions to place a dollar cost on this bad data.
 By tying together Customer Experience and Data Quality we can calculate the real cost of this Data Debt.

-Book a call with our team using the link below if you want help calculating your own Data Debt.
+Drop us a line if you want help calculating your own Data Debt.